In this tutorial, you will see how you can implement data quality rules in Semarchy xDM to standardize your data and detect duplicates.

 Add the StandardizeNames enricher

-Let's use SemQL enrichers to perform basic data standardization on the employees' FirstName and LastName.
-The goal is to make sure that these attributes are always spelled with the first letter in upper case and the remaining letters in lower case.
+We will use SemQL enrichers to perform basic data standardization on the employees' FirstName and LastName attributes.
+The objective is to ensure that these attributes consistently have the first letter capitalized and the subsequent letters in lowercase.

 1. Open your HRTutorial model in the Application Builder and navigate to Entities > Employee > Enrichers.